These tasty sausage egg muffins are ready in just 30 minutes. They're perfect for a quick breakfast or snack.

 - Pinch black pepper

-- In a medium bowl, use your hands to mix together the sausage ingredients.
-Divide into eight equal portions (I use a kitchen scale) and place each portion in a ramekin.
-Press on the meat with your hands so that it covers the bottom and the sides of the ramekins and creates a shell.
+- Press on the meat with your hands so that it covers the bottom and the sides of the cups and creates a meaty shell.